BEEN THERE (too late): I visited what is now called "Nickerson Field" on Sept. 5, 2016, and had a fleeting glimpse from a train in August 1998.

 One of the problems with Braves Field was that there was usually a strong wind blowing in from center field, making it very hard to hit the ball very far.
 This resulted from the fact that the stadium was situated rather close to the Charles River, which was a sort of funnel for ocean breezes.
 (It reminds you of Candlestick Park.)
 The stadium was also right next to a major railroad switching yard, with the tracks paralleling the left field outer wall.
 The smoke from the locomotives often clouded the field, so they planted a row of fir trees to block this unsightliness, to little avail.
 On the plus side, Braves Field was easy to get to, with trolleys stopping right in back of the stadium.
 This vast, wide-open stadium design with a very shallow incline left many fans far from the action and seemed better suited for football games.
 There was no other baseball stadium like it.

 In 1932 a new pro football team named the Boston Braves was formed, and they played, logically enough, in Braves Field.
-One year later they changed their name to the Redskins (!) and moved into Fenway Park.
-Boston University acquired the Braves Field property after the Braves left town in 1953, and the pavilion on the third base side and the "jury box" in right field were soon demolished.
-The AFL Boston Patriots played football what came to be called "Nickerson Field" from 1960 until 1962, and then -- just like the Redskins had done -- they moved into Fenway Park for a few years.
-After the main grandstand was demolished some time in the 1960s, the pavilion on the first base side and the adjacent office / ticket sales building was all that was left.
+One year later they moved into Fenway Park, whose shape was more conducive to football, and changed their name to the Redskins, which was more fitting with the Red Sox. (!)
+Boston University acquired the Braves Field property after the Braves left town in 1953, and the pavilion on the third base side and the "jury box" in right field were soon demolished (in 1955), while temporary bleachers were installed on the north side of the gridiron.
+The AFL Boston Patriots played football what came to be called "Nickerson Field" from 1960 until 1962, and then -- just as the Redskins had done three decades earlier -- they moved into Fenway Park for a few years.
+After the main grandstand was demolished in 1968, the pavilion on the first base side and the adjacent office / ticket sales building were all that was left.
 The pavilion was extended slightly on the side closest to where the infield had been, and became the main grandstand of Nickerson Field, where the Boston University football team played until 1998, when their football program was terminated.
-Today it is used for soccer matches and track meets.
-While on a visit to Boston in August 1998, I was passing by on a commuter train and caught a fleeting glimpse of the Braves' former office / ticket sales building; I don't count that as "being there," however.
+Today Nickerson Field is used for soccer matches and track meets.